-In metropolitan France only, with 2.9 million people, 10.0 percent of the active population was unemployed, as in the previous quarter.
-The unemployment rate among youth and 25-49 years-old decreased while it increased for persons aged 50 and over.
-Compared to the previous year, it increased by 0.3 percentage points.
+In metropolitan French only, with 2.8 million people, 9.9 percent of the active population was unemployed, stable from the previous three months.
+The unemployment increased among youth and persons aged 25 to 49 while it fell for those aged 50 and over.
+Compared to the previous year, it dropped by 0.1 percentage points.

-Among inactive people, 1.5 million wish to work but they are not considered as unemployed (unemployment halo).
-The number of people in the unemployment halo decreased by 12,000 in the second quarter of 2015, and rose by 126,000 over the year.
+Among inactive people, 1.4 million wish to work but they are not considered as unemployed (unemployment halo).
+The number of people in the unemployment halo rose by 39,000 quarter-on-quarter in the first quarter and down by 26,000 over a year.

-About 6.6 percent of the persons employed were underemployed, increasing by 0.1 percentage points over the quarter.
-Slack work stood at 0.3 percent of the persons employed, slightly increasing from 0.2 percent in the March quarter.
+About 6.4 percent of the persons employed were underemployed, decreasing by 0.1 percentage points over the quarter.
+Slack work stood at 0.2 percent of the persons employed.